 Since, we had nothing to do in the morning, Gerald again drove us around to try and spot the Silver Fox.
 But it was not going to happen, however we did encounter a Red Fox and got some very close up views.

-In the afternoon, we got a call from Calm Air asking us if we would like to fly in the afternoon itself.
-We agreed and reached just in time to catch the afternoon flight.
+In the afternoon, we got a call from Calm Air asking us if we were ready to fly out in the next two hours.
+We gladly agreed and reached just in time to catch the afternoon flight back to Winnipeg.

 05 Nov 2015 : Day 13

 Today afternoon, we took a flight to Vancouver and reached by evening.
 Next two days we spent at Vancouver visiting the many tourist attractions that Vancouver has to offer.